 Pre-print of first scientific article

 Louise Thomas

-Welcome to the fifty-first edition of our newsletter, as we are named Tech Trailblazers, enhance our AI models and report on our findings about air pollution exposure!
+Welcome to the fifty-fifth edition of our newsletter, as we start a pan-European programme and continue to push towards our release of AirCoach, with 24-hour tracking!
 This newsletter is aimed at investors, collaborators, future hires and early adopters of our products.
+And we have now hit both 3000 AirTrackers on our product and 3000 followers on Linked In!

+Pre-print of first scientific article